awsdocs/aws-support-user-guide/doc_source/security-trusted-advisor.md

 ## Permissions for the Trusted Advisor console<a name="using-the-trusted-advisor-console"></a>

-You must have a minimum set of permissions to access the Trusted Advisor console\.
-These permissions must allow you to list and view details about the Trusted Advisor resources in your AWS account\.
+To access the Trusted Advisor console, a user must have a minimum set of permissions\.
+These permissions must allow the user to list and view details about the Trusted Advisor resources in your AWS account\.

 You can use the following options to control access to Trusted Advisor:
-+ Use the tag filter feature of the Trusted Advisor console\.
++ Use the Trusted Advisor console's tag filter feature\.
 The user or role must have permissions associated with the tags\.

   You can use AWS managed policies or custom policies to assign permissions by tags\.
-For more information, see [Obtaining Permissions for Tagging](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/obtaining-permissions-for-tagging.html)\.
+For more information, see [Controlling access to and for IAM users and roles using tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_iam-tags.html)\.
-+ Create an IAM policy with the `trustedadvisor` namespace, so that you can specify permissions to actions and resources\.
++ Create an IAM policy with the `trustedadvisor` namespace\.
+You can use this policy to specify permissions for actions and resources\.

 When you create a policy, you can specify the namespace of the service to allow or deny an action\.
-The namespace for Trusted Advisor is `trustedadvisor.`
+The namespace for Trusted Advisor is `trustedadvisor`\.
+However, you can't use the `trustedadvisor` namespace to allow or deny Trusted Advisor API operations in the AWS Support API\.
+You must use the `support` namespace for AWS Support instead\.

-**Important**
+**Note**
-You can't use the `trustedadvisor` namespace to allow or deny Trusted Advisor API operations in the AWS Support API\.
-The namespace for AWS Support is `support`\.
+If you have permissions to the [AWS Support](https://docs.aws.amazon.com/awssupport/latest/APIReference/) API, the Trusted Advisor widget in the AWS Management Console will show a summary view of your Trusted Advisor results\.
+To view your results in the Trusted Advisor console, you must have permission to the `trustedadvisor` namespace\.

 ## Trusted Advisor actions<a name="trusted-advisor-operations"></a>